-Our Retrofits program has shown that 20-30 per cent energy savings and carbon reductions are achievable and highly profitable.
+Our Retrofit Accelerator has shown that 20-30 per cent energy savings and carbon reductions are achievable and highly profitable.
 The lessons learned and data collected have been used by our provincial and federal partners to support the development of new programs and equipment regulations.

 Working with innovative social enterprise Building Up, we created retrofit training and employment opportunities for individuals with barriers to employment.
 We also proved that retrofits can substantially improve comfort and air quality for building residents.

 - Energy use in buildings decreased 20-30 per cent

 - 83 million litres of water saved annually

 - Improved resident comfort